CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Wherein Antoninus recordeth, What and of whom, whether Parents, Friends, or Masters; by their good examples, or good advice and counsel, he had learned." - Marcus Aurelius</p>
+<p>"Of all existing things some are in our power, and others are not in our power." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->